aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 ```

 After updating all the places where this `uint8` is now used, I get the following
-file sizes for the same program:
+file sizes from the same program:

 ```bash
 -rw-r--r--  1 aldo  staff    16B Jan 29 22:26 matrix.bin